xtofs/railroad-diagram-generator.js/SPECIFICATION.md

 # Railroad Diagram Layout Specification

-This document specifies the precise layout and rail routing algorithms for railroad syntax diagrams, using relative grid coordinates and turtle graphics commands.
+This document specifies the precise layout and track routing algorithms for railroad syntax diagrams, using relative grid coordinates and turtle graphics commands.

 ## Coordinate System & Units